Pre-IPO market rankings

 Up-and-coming companies

-Based on overall marketplace activity in Q2’25, price movement, commercial traction, and news, we selected six up-and-coming names to watch in the remainder of 2025: Apptronik, Harvey, Saronic, Together AI, ElevenLabs, and Figure AI.
+Polymarket and Kalshi were both Companies to Watch in the previous quarter and graduated into the Power 20 in Q4’25, thanks to strong activity, price appreciation, and impressive volume growth in both prediction markets.
+Based on overall marketplace activity in Q4’25, price movement, commercial traction, and news, these are the five up-and-coming names to watch in the beginning of 2026: X-Energy, Glean, Saronic, Cognition AI (Devin), and Harvey.
 They are ranked in the table below according to overall activity in the quarter.

 Methodology

-For further detail, the ranking methodology includes 8 rankings in total.
+For further detail, the ranking methodology includes 8 metrics in total.
 Companies were ranked by the following factors, normalized to a 0 to 1 scale:

-• Total volume as measured by the size of bid and ask orders on the Augment platform in Q1'25
+• Total volume as measured by the size of bid and ask orders on the Augment platform in Q4'25.

 • Total activity was based on the number of bid-ask orders and the number of trades.
 Trades weighed 2x, whereas bids and asks weighed 1x.

-• Price change was measured as the starting Augment Price for each name on January 1st vs. the ending price on March 31st, 2025.
+• Price change was measured as the % difference ending Augment Price for each name in the previous quarter and the ending price in the current calendar quarter.

 In the next step, all the percentile ranks were added together with adjustments made to account for companies with gaps in the data, e.g. missing 2023 and/or 2024 revenue.
 Price spread, revenue growth, and the previous quarter's aggregate rank are weighted approximately twice as much as the other factors, while revenue dollar amount is weighted one-tenth as much.